Terms & Conditions

 The Student shall not during their course make any statement or give any interview to the media or publish any material whether online or otherwise in relation to the School or any of its employees, members or workers or its clients or business referrers without the prior written consent of a company director of the School and shall remove or recall all such material which has been so published immediately upon being asked to do so by or on behalf of the School insofar as it is within the Student’s power to do so.

 24.1.
-Any medical or behavioural problems of the Student known to you must be notified to the School in writing on the Student Medical Form, and in any event prior to the commencement of the School.
-The school reserves the right not to accept your Booking on the grounds that any such medical or behavioural problems are not conducive to the Student’s or other Students participation in the School.
+Any medical or behavioural problems of the Student must be notified to the School in writing on the Student Medical Form, and in any event prior to the commencement of the School.
+The school reserves the right not to accept a booking on the grounds that any such medical or behavioural problems are not conducive to the Student’s or other Students participation in the School.

 24.2.
-In the event that the Student becomes ill or incapacitated during the School, you agree to medical treatment being given to the Student if required in accordance with the recommendations of a qualified medical practitioner, including the administration of a general anaesthetic and to surgical operations in case of emergency.
-Such actions shall be taken at your expense.
-Permission is also granted for routine medical care for the Student by school personnel of any prescribed medication which the Student brings to the School or which is prescribed while at the School or the use of over the counter medication when needed.
+In the event that the Student becomes ill or incapacitated during the School, it is hereby agreed that medical treatment may be given to the Student if required in accordance with the recommendations of a qualified medical practitioner, including the administration of a general anaesthetic and to surgical operations in case of emergency.
+Such actions shall be taken at the expense of the Student.
+Permission is also granted for routine medical care for the Student by School personnel and the administration of any prescribed medication which the Student brings to the School or which is prescribed while at the School or the use of over the counter medication when needed.

 24.3.
-If the Student becomes ill or comes into contact with any contagious or infectious disease during the 21 days prior to the commencement of the School, you must immediately notify the school in writing and provide a medical certificate from the Student’s doctor giving approval for the Student to participate in the School.
+If the Student becomes ill or comes into contact with any contagious or infectious disease during 30 calendar days prior to the commencement of the School, the School should immediately be notified in writing and a medical certificate from the Student’s doctor giving approval for the Student to participate in the School shall be provided as soon as reasonably practicable and no later than 7 calendar days prior to the commencement of the relevant School course.

 24.6.
-It is your responsibility to tell the school prior to the commencement of the school of any issue or condition that may affect their stay at School.
+It is the responsibility of the Student to tell the School prior to the commencement of the school of any issue or condition that may affect their stay at School.
 These include but are not limited to ADHD, SEN, medical, languages, disability, diet, behavioural/ social issues, child’s history.

-The Student is entitled to make a complaint by in writing to the Director of the School via email email@example.com
+The Student is entitled to make a complaint in writing to the Director of the School via email to email@example.com.
+A copy of the complaints procedure can be made available by the School upon request.

 All prices stated by the School in its electronic and paper marketing materials are inclusive of VAT and no client will be charged additionally for VAT.

-30.1.
-The school will contact Local Safeguarding Children’s board if we suspect abuse or in an event of a disclosure.
+28.1.
+The school will contact the Local Safeguarding Children’s board if we suspect abuse or in an event of a disclosure.

-30.2.
-It is your responsibility to give the school information (name, address and other contact details) of every person who is a parent and/or carer and/or has parental responsibilities for the Student during their stay at the School.
-It is also your responsibility to tell us who the Student normally lives with.
+28.2.
+It is the Student’s responsibility to give the School information (name, address and other contact details) of every person who is a Parent and/or carer and/or has parental responsibilities for the Student during their stay at the School.
+It is also the Student’s responsibility to tell us who the Student normally lives with.

-30.3.
-The school will uphold confidentiality in relation to both the students and the parents/guardians personal data.
-Their contact information will be used for no other purpose other than attendance at the summer school and at no time will be passed on to a 3rd party supplier.
-This includes the storage of payment information which the school confirms it does not store at any time.
-The school maintains the highest standards in relation to data confidentiality and all online financial transactions are compliant with Payment Card Industry Data Security Standards.
+28.3.
+The School will uphold confidentiality in relation to the personal data of both the Students and the Parent(s) / Guardian(s) and / or Agent(s) of the Students in accordance with the relevant laws (as may be amended or updated, from time to time) in effect in the country which the School is held.
+The contact information of any Student, Parent, Guardian or Agent will be used for no other purpose other than in relation to the Student’s attendance at the School and at no time will be passed on to a 3rd party supplier.
+This includes the storage of payment information which the School confirms it does not store at any time.
+The School maintains the highest standards in relation to data confidentiality and all online financial transactions are compliant with Payment Card Industry Data Security Standards.

 In this Contract the following words and phrases shall bear the following meanings: